panda131456/enumn/README.md

 This crate provides a derive macro to generate a function for converting a primitive integer into the corresponding variant of an enum.

-The generated function is named `n` and has the following signature: